This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Requests for sexual photos

-According to Titania Jordan, the safest way to play the situation is to not send a photo that if it were to be shared beyond the person it was intended for, it would embarrass the sender or cause them harm.
+According to Titania Jordan, the safest way to play the situation is to only send a photo that, if it were to be shared beyond the person it was intended for, it would not embarrass the sender or cause them harm.

 According to a 2017 Thorn report, threats can begin early in cases involving online offenders, with 60% of victims saying they started receiving threats within two weeks.
 Nearly half reported being threatened daily.
 Perpetrators may threaten to post online or forward a nude photo your teen previously sent to them unless they send more photos or videos.